Why is Succession Planning Important?

 - Declining or unsatisfactory sales and profits.

-- Market or industry changes that alter the firm's competitive viability.
+- Market or industry changes alter the firm's competitive viability.

 - An owner, CEO or other employee in a vital position decides to retire.

-- Disability due to illness, accident, or age.
+- A key team member experiences disability due to illness, accident, or age.

 The succession planning process necessarily involves evaluating the personal, professional, and business objectives of owners, CEOs, and other critical roles with an eye toward when they might be ready to step down.
 Involve partners, managers, and other stakeholders in discussions on these issues.
 Stakeholders may include important customers, whose potential reaction to a change in leadership should be plumbed before deciding how to proceed.